siebegeyskens/theother-website-games/README.md

 # Website Games - THE OTHER

 Custom games / interactions for THE OTHER website.
-Live demo on [https://the-other-wheel-of-fortune.netlify.app/](https://the-other-wheel-of-fortune.netlify.app/)
+Live demo on [THEOTHER - Website Games](https://the-other-website-games.netlify.app/)

 ## Wheel Of Fortune